- Creating Eco-Conscious Products

 Product environmental impact assessments and Life Cycle Assessment (LCA)

-BIL conducts product environmental impact assessments in order to evaluate the impact that products have on the environment.
-For key criteria under the assessment items, improvement must be achieved at the product development stage.
+BIL conducts product environmental impact assessments in order to evaluate the impact that products have on the environment through the product life cycle from material procurement, production, packaging, products use, up to collection and recycling at the end of life.
+For key criteria under the assessment items, reduction of environmental impact must be achieved at the product development stage.

 Key Criteria for product environmental impact assessment

 We conduct an LCA that quantitatively provides numerical data for "the degree of impact on the environment" at each stage of a product's life cycle.
 Environmental load characteristics and improvement points are identified and the improvement effect is confirmed for each product.
-Evaluation results are released on the BIL website showing the products that have acquired various environmental labels, as well as on the website managed and operated by the Sustainable Management Promotion Organization under the EcoLeaf Environmental Label.
+Evaluation results are released on the website managed and operated by the Sustainable Management Promotion Organization under the EcoLeaf Environmental Label.

 - Sustainable Management Promotion Organization "EcoLeaf Environmental Labeling Program"